 in person at 27 Barrow St. Families seeking financial aid need to complete both the registration form and financial aid form

 and submit hard copies to 27 Barrow St. Financial aid is given out on a first-come, first-serve basis.
 Families applying for financial aid are not able to register online at this time.
-Applications for Summer Camp and financial assistance are due by May 1, 2016
+Applications for financial assistance are due by May 1, 2016

 .
 Both general acceptance and financial aid decisions are made on a rolling basis.

 At Greenwich House summer camp, my daughter thoroughly enjoyed both the well-executed art activities and the warm and friendly staff.
 Perhaps more importantly, however, she expressed a feeling that GH was a place that she could "really be herself" and connect with kids who asked questions, kids who were silly, kids who weren't afraid to try new things, and kids who celebrated each other on multiple occasions.
 A new addition this summer, my ten-year-old told me it was the best time she has ever had, and we are excited to return to this jewel of a program in June. -Danielle Filipiak, parent